Expenditure: 2000/- INR (For 2 people)

 Here, you will need to fill out a form with all the details and include your vehicle number and specifications.
 Each person has to pay 100 INR for entry, 25 INR for a 2-wheeler and 50 INR for a 4-wheeler.
 You can enter the number of days that you require the permit and then submit it at the check-post.
 They will print out your permit for you in just 5 minutes and then you can go move on.
 You can either go toward the Dhordo side or the Kalo Dungar side, it is up to you.

 One point to remember is that the checkpoint opens only around 11 a.m. in the morning.
 So if you are planning to go for sunrise in Rann, you will need to take the permit one day before itself.

 From the check post, it takes another 30-40 minutes to reach the Great White Rann and another 45 minutes to reach Kalo Dungar.

 Now, once you reach Kutch, you might wonder what is there to see around here except for the wide expanse of white salt.
 Well, don’t worry because there are several things for you to do here to keep yourself entertained and interested.

 Here are a few top things that you should definitely try when visiting the Great Ran of Kutch.

 Walk around the Great Rann of Kutch

 One of the best and most amazing things to do in Kutch is to roam around the white desert.
-You will find several people over here doing the same but don’t worry, the white desert is so huge that you can easily find some peace and solitude from the crowd.
-The white desert looks so intimidating as you move forward and away from the land and there is nothing to see for miles except for the white salt.
+You will find several people over here doing the same.
+But don’t worry, the white desert is so huge that you can easily find some peace and solitude from the crowd.
+The white desert looks so intimidating as you move forward and away from the land.
+There is absolutely nothing to see for miles except for the white salt.